Colleges by Location

 Books and Supplies

-The estimated price of books and supplies for a college or university should also be taken into consideration as another significant expense.
-The approximate expense of books and supplies for a full-time student of this school is $2,220.
+Another important financial factor to consider is the approximate price of books and supplies for a college or university.
+The approximate price of books and supplies for full-time students of this school is $2,220.

 Boarding